destinyae/basenames/README.md

 ### ARCHITECTURE

-The core functionality of Base Usernames should look familiar to anyone that's looked under the hood  at the [ENS contracts](https://github.com/ensdomains/ens-contracts/tree/staging).
+The core functionality of Base Usernames should look familiar to anyone who's looked under the hood  at the [ENS contracts](https://github.com/ensdomains/ens-contracts/tree/staging).
 We implement a slimmed down fork of the ENS contracts here.

 | Contract | Role | ENS Implementation | Base Usernames Implementation |
 | -------- | ----- | ------------------ | ----------------------------- |